usinterior/doi-data-hub/index.md

 {% comment %}
  Replace these two lines with your desired content.
-I'm logged out of GH.
-Can I still make edits?
-I don't know.

 {% endcomment %}
 {% include howto.md %}